Wander Franco Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.16 team ERA that ranks 15th among all league pitching staffs.
+- The Phillies have the 14th-ranked team ERA among all league pitching staffs (4.12).

-- The Phillies surrender the sixth-fewest home runs in baseball (88 total, 1.1 per game).
+- Phillies pitchers combine to give up 89 home runs (1.1 per game), the sixth-fewest in baseball.

-- In his most recent outing on Thursday against the Chicago Cubs, the righty tossed five innings, allowing four earned runs while surrendering seven hits.
+- In his most recent time out on Friday against the Chicago Cubs, the righty went six innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.